-As already seen, for a UDP client, the scenario is different because it gets dependent on a reply arrival.
-The key to solve this client lock issue, is setting a reply receive timeout instead of waiting forever.
-There're several ways to achieve this:
+As already seen, for a UDP client, the scenario is different because it's dependent on a reply arrival.
+The key to solve this client's deadlock issue, is setting a reply receive timeout instead of waiting forever.
+There are several ways to achieve this:

-- Non-blocking sockets the behaviour off a socket can be changed from blocking to non-blocking, by doing so, any operation on the socket that cannot be executed immediately (would block process or thread), will return immediately with an error. - Sockets with timeout settling a timeout for the socket, if the operation over the socket takes longer than the timeout, the operation will abort with an error. - Threads or processes create a separate thread or process to perform the blocking operation, thus, the main thread or process is not blocked.
-The created thread or process can also be terminated after a period of time (timeout). - Sockets monitoring some languages (e.g. C) provide functions capable of detecting when a socket is ready for reading.
+• Non-blocking sockets - the behaviour of a socket can be changed from blocking (the default) to non-blocking.
+By doing so, operations on the socket that can't be executed immediately (would block the thread/process), will instead return immediately with an error.

+• Sockets with timeout - by setting a timeout for the socket, if the operation over the socket takes longer than the timeout, the operation will abort with an error.

+• Threads or processes - create a separate thread or process to perform the blocking operation, thus, the main thread or process is not blocked.
+The created thread or process can also be terminated after a period of time (timeout).

+• Sockets monitoring - some languages provide functions capable of detecting when a socket is ready for reading.
 The select function in C language allows this and also the settling of a timeout.